leycec/fsnrnue/README.md

 Exit with returncode 768
 ```

-Yes?
-Excellent!
-Great work.
-Now you're *really* almost there.
+If so, **great!** Well, not great – but things could be worse.
+You could always
+be running Windows, which is like a real-life Dead End you inflict on yourself.

-First, let's refresh your faded memories about obscure APIs and acronyms:
+First, let's refresh your faded memories of obscure APIs and acronyms:

 * **[Vulkan][vulkan]** is the official replacement for
   [OpenGL](https://en.wikipedia.org/wiki/OpenGL), a popular cross-platform